fbq('track', 'ViewContent');

 Tips to Prepare for Parent Conferences: This blog post lists several ideas to help you be prepared and help those conferences run smoothly.

-Honestly, I have a "love-hate" relationship for Parent-Teacher Conferences.
+Honestly, I have a "love-hate" relationship with Parent-Teacher Conferences.
 Why?
 Well, they certainly are a whole lot of work, along with late nights, which is the "hate" part.

 But sitting and chatting about little ones you care about with other people who care about that little one can be very enlightening, and very satisfying.